-For more information, see Digital input/output specifications (p.
-223).
+For more information, see Pulse measurement specifications (p.
+191).

-18.5.5 Pulse measurement tips
+14.5.5 Pulse measurement tips

 The PulseCount() instruction uses dedicated 32-bit counters to accumulate all counts over the programmed scan interval.
 The resolution of pulse counters is one count.
 Counters are read at the beginning of each scan and then cleared.
 Counters will overflow if accumulated counts exceed 4,294,967,296 (232), resulting in erroneous measurements.
-See the CRBasic Editor help for detailed instruction information and program examples:
+See the CRBasic Editor help for detailed instruction information and program examples https://help.campbellsci.eu/CRBasic/CR300/Default.htm.

-https://help.campbellsci.eu/crbasic/cr300/.

-Counts are the preferred PulseCount() output option when measuring the number of tips from a tipping-bucket rain gage or the number of times a door opens.
+Counts are the preferred PulseCount() output option when measuring the number of tips from a tipping-bucket rain gauge or the number of times a door opens.
 Many pulse-output sensors, such as anemometers and flow meters, are calibrated in terms of frequency (Hz) so are usually measured using the PulseCount() frequency-output option.

-Use the LLAC4 module to convert non-TTL-level signals, including low-level AC signals, to TTL levels for input to C terminals
+Use the LLAC4 module to convert non-TTL-level signals, including low-level ac signals, to TTL levels for input to C terminals

 Understanding the signal to be measured and compatible input terminals and CRBasic instructions is helpful.
 See Pulse input terminals and the input types they can measure (p.
-99).
+81).

-18.5.5.1 Input filters and signal attenuation
+14.5.5.1 Input filters and signal attenuation

 Terminals configured for pulse input have internal filters that reduce electronic noise.
 The electronic noise can result in false counts.
 However, input filters attenuate (reduce) the amplitude (voltage) of the signal.
 Attenuation is a function of the frequency of the signal.
 Higher-frequency signals are attenuated more.
 If a signal is attenuated too much, it may not pass the detection thresholds required by the pulse count circuitry.
 See Pulse measurement specifications (p.
-222) for more information.
+191) for more information.
 The listed pulse measurement specifications account for attenuation due to input filtering.

-18.5.5.2 Pulse count resolution
+14.5.5.2 Pulse count resolution